opencollab/qemu-debian-install-pxe-preseed/README.md

 Description
 ===========

-The goal is to provide simple scripts to install an amd64 Debian buster in qemu image from an install with PXE and a preseed.
+The goal is to provide simple scripts to install an amd64 Debian installation (default: buster) in qemu image from an install with PXE and a preseed.

 Dependencies
 ============